Shubh18s/high-income-earner-prediction/README.md

 # High income earner prediction
 The project predicts high income (>$50k/yr.) earners from 1994 census data.

-### Task
+## Task
 Based on the attributes of an individual such as age, education, marital-status, occupation, race etc. we try to predict whether they earn over $50k/year.
+The `fnwgt` feature represents the weight for a particular record has been removed since the dataset itself is sufficient.

 ## Data
 The source of this data is the 1994 census data available on UCI.